SamuelMocabee/csci331_site/README.md

 This site contains two counters that increment by 1, and 2.
 Also the site will display ___ using API calls.

 How to Run (Description on how to run the rerver and observe the site):
+- Start the Redis client from the command line (for windows use wsl) 'redis-cli')
+- Start the rails server from the command line using 'rails s'
+- Open browser to localhost:3000

 Project Link:
 Link to Project* -- a URL link(s) to the hosted site -- preferably on school server (2 links, one for each group member)